Madison Edgewood girls soccer players lead prep stars of the night

-Owen Orville and Jonah Caldera scored first-half goals and Madison Edgewood held on to edge McFarland 2-1 in girls soccer play Tuesday.
+Owen Orville and Jonah Caldera scored first-half goals and Madison Edgewood held on to edge McFarland 2-1 in boys soccer play Tuesday.

 Griffin Martin scored the Spartans’ lone goal early in the second-half.
 Edgewood goalkeeper, Wesley Donovan recorded two saves.